epicodus-curriculum/react-full-stack/2a_classwork_css_practice_farmers_markets.md

 * "Have you gone through all the steps on the Learn How to Program debugging lesson?"
 * "Have you asked another pair for help?"
-* "Have you spent 15 minutes going through through the problem documenting every step?"
+* "Have you spent 15 minutes going through the problem documenting every step?"

 ### Farmer's Market Circuit